arrai-innovations/circleci-orbs/README.md

 For information on how to override these defaults, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/sentry).
 An [example configuration](/examples/sentry.yml) is provided in the [examples folder](/examples/).

-### pypi

-Publishes python packages to a PyPI (or compatible) server.
-It does not include the build step.
-It is assumed that some other job builds the packages and stashes the dist folder in a cache.
-Refer to the [example configuration](/examples/pypi.yml) on how this might look.

-For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/pypi).

-### github

-Creates a release on GitHub.
-For information on configuration parameters, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/github).

 ## Developing Orbs